|Author Name||MORIKAWA Masayuki (Vice President, RIETI)|

 |Download / Links|

 This study presents evidence on the impact of outside directors on firms' investment behavior and performance with a focus on the recent quasi-natural experiment that rapidly increased the number of outside directors in listed firms.
 Using a panel of Japanese firms, we compare listed and unlisted firms and conduct instrumental variable estimations to examine causal relationships.
-The results indicate that the rapid increase in the number of outside directors among listed firms did not promote active investments and risk-taking behavior.
-In addition, had no significant impacts on the profitability and productivity of the firms at least in the short run.
+The results indicate that the rapid increase in the number of outside directors among listed firms did not promote active investments or risk-taking behavior.
+In addition, it had no significant impacts on the profitability and productivity of the firms at least in the short run.

 This is the English version of the Japanese Discussion Paper (19-J-030) with some additional information and changes.